-With Disney looking to once again bring the Pirates of the Caribbean franchise back to the big screen, I take a look at how it’s central character turned into its biggest problem.
+With the Pirates of the Caribbean franchise taking up the limelight at the moment, I take a look at how the central character became its biggest problem.

 Dead Men Tell No Tales failed to revitalize the Pirates of the Caribbean franchise as hoped/intended in 2017, but that doesn’t mean Disney is giving up.
 As work on it seems to be moving in a forward direction once more, I’ve been thinking about where things went wrong for the films.
 Don’t get me wrong, in a general sense I really love the Pirates films, but there’s no denying the decline in quality over the years/iterations.

 While there are a few places blame can be laid, one culprit sticks out to me the most: Jack Sparrow.
-To be clear, I’m not talking about Johnny Depp, and personal problems…That’s a whole separate issue.
+To be clear, I’m not talking about Johnny Depp himself (that’s a whole thing not worth getting into).
 No, I’m talking about the character Jack Sparrow and how he’s been used in these films.

 While he’s easily the most recognizable aspect to general audiences, the franchise’s over reliance on the character has become a crutch.
 A shaky, wobbly crutch that’s only holding the films back at this point.
 Let’s talk about why, shall we?